Elissa Silverman: 2013 election

 When At-large Council Member Phil Mendelson was elected council chairman in 2012, his former seat on the council was declared vacant.
-Silverman filed to run as a Democratic candidate for the at-large seat.
+Silverman filed to run as a Democratic candidate for the at-large seat in the April special election.
 Silverman ran against incumbent Anita Bonds, and Board of Education member Patrick Mara.
 Silverman said she would not accept campaign contributions from corporations.

 Silverman supported increasing funding to government programs that subsidize affordable housing, and expanding the minimum wage law to cover restaurant workers.
 Silverman said it is a problem that a quarter of District students attend their zoned neighborhood schools, saying more governmental resources should improve schools.

 Following a $440 million budget surplus in 2012, Bonds and Mara supported tax cuts, while Silverman said she would prioritize helping people in other ways before cutting taxes.
 A political action committee criticized Silverman when she said she did not think residents minded paying taxes and minded poor city services more.

 Silverman and her campaign tried to negotiate a deal with rival candidate Matthew Frumin, asking him to drop out of the election in exchange for her supporting him in a future election.
 Frumin declined the offer, saying he felt he still had a chance to win.
 Frumin said Silverman's offer may contradict her case for being a reformer.

-"It was explicit that she would support me in a Ward 3 race, including against Mary Cheh," said Frumin, who has consistently said he has no interest in running against Cheh next year.
-"The idea of an attempted deal, maybe that is what happens in politics, but when you are claiming a whole new politics, that is something of an issue."

 Silverman's candidacy was endorsed by Council Member David Grosso former Council Member Sharon Ambrose, and former Council Member Kathy Patterson.
 She was also endorsed by the editorial board of the Washington City Paper, Democracy for America, and the Office and Professional Employees International Union Local 2.

 Silverman finished second to Anita Bonds, by a margin of 31% to 28%.